Not wearing a face mask at Tamarack could lead to losing season pass without a refund

-SUN VALLEY, Idaho — Tamarack Ski Resort in Sun Valley is taking a strong stance on its face mask guidelines, going as far as ending someone's season pass for the year with no refund or option to roll the pass over to next season.
+DONNELLY, Idaho — Tamarack Ski Resort in Valley County is taking a strong stance on its face mask guidelines, going as far as ending someone's season pass for the year with no refund or option to roll the pass over to next season.

 The resort is the only one in Valley County to require face masks but still have guidelines like other resorts, such as "day-dodging" at your car while locker rooms are closed.